Hanging upside down strapped by your feet might seem like torture. But, then again, so is recurring back pain. Enter inversion tables.

-3. Best with heat and massage therapy: Innova ITM5900 Advanced Heat and Massage Inversion Therapy Table
+3. Best heat and massage therapy: Innova ITM5900 Advanced Heat and Massage Inversion Therapy Table

-It’s well-known that heat can help relieve pain and tension, as well as promote blood circulation to shorten muscle recovery time.
+It’s well-known that heat can help relieve pain and tension and promote blood circulation to shorten muscle recovery time.
 The Innova ITM5900 integrates these benefits to the inversion experience with a heated lumbar pad that targets the lower back.
-To increase its pain-relief benefits further, the ITM5900 features a massage pad with multiple vibrations settings.
+To increase its pain-relief benefits further, this inversion table features a massage pad with multiple vibration settings.

 The ITM5900 uses a pin system on the right handlebar for controlling inversion angles.
-This means you can set the pin in the angle slot of preference (15°, 30°, 45°, 60°, 85°) while you’re still on the table.
+This means you can set the pin in the angle slot of preference (15°, 30°, 45°, 60° or 85°) while you’re still on the table.